Don Houghton: Career

 Born in Paris to Scottish parents, Houghton started writing for radio in 1951 before moving into film and television in 1958.
-In the 1970s, he was a primary writer for Hammer Films including for Dracula AD 1972, The Satanic Rites of Dracula, The Legend of the 7 Golden Vampires and Shatter.
+In the 1970s, he was a primary writer for Hammer Films including Dracula A.D.
+1972, The Satanic Rites of Dracula, The Legend of the 7 Golden Vampires and Shatter.

+Houghton lived and worked in Australia for a number of years where his credits included The Astronauts (1960).

-His television work includes Doctor Who for which he wrote the serials Inferno (1970) and The Mind of Evil (1971), the fifth Sapphire & Steel television story (known informally as Dr McDee Must Die) co-written with Anthony Read, Emergency – Ward 10, Crossroads, Ace of Wands, New Scotland Yard, The Professionals and at least one episode of C.A.T.S.
+His television work includes Doctor Who for which he wrote the serials Inferno (1970) and The Mind of Evil (1971), the fifth Sapphire & Steel television story (known informally as Dr McDee Must Die) co-written with Anthony Read, Emergency Ward 10, Crossroads, Ace of Wands, New Scotland Yard, The Professionals and at least one episode of C.A.T.S.
 Eyes (1985).

 Houghton created and wrote for the soap opera Take the High Road (1980).
 He also wrote three novels: Column of Thieves and Blood Brigade and Take the High Road: Summer's Gloaming.

 Personal life

+Whilst living in Australia, Houghton married Judith Briggs on 21 March 1953 when she came out to join him from Britain, not having seen him since he left England in June 1951.
+They had a son, Christopher.

-Houghton was married to actress Pik-Sen Lim.
+Houghton married actress Pik-Sen Lim in Penang in 1968.
+They divorced sometime in the mid-to-late 1980s.
 Their daughter Sara Houghton is also an actress.

+Spending many years travelling between Great Britain and the United States, Houghton decided to settle in Naples, Florida.
+He spent his last three and a half years there, being hospitalised in his final year with leukaemia.
+On 21 March 1991, Houghton married for the third time to Carole Ann Jenkins.
+They were together for the next three months until his death at their Berkshire Village home.